VYelisieievV/BestHackaton2020/README.md

 # BestHackaton2020
-Repository for BEST Hackaton INT20H.
+Here we store our PowerRangers team solutions for BEST INT20H Hackaton.